jedraynes/jedraynes.com/content/about.md

 ## About
 ---

 Welcome!
 I'm Jed.
 I'm originally from Brentwood, TN and graduated with my Bachelor of Science in Business Administration, *magna cum laude*, from [Xavier University](https://www.xavier.edu/) (Go Muskies!) in May 2019 majoring in Accounting and Finance and minoring in Information Systems.
 Since then, I've become a CPA,completed nearly a year in [Audit at KPMG](https://audit.kpmg.us/), and currently work in [Deals (M&A) Transaction Services specializing in Financial Due Diligence at PwC](https://www.pwc.com/us/en/services/deals/acquisitions/due-diligence.html) in Washington, DC.
-I'm currently attending the Georgetown University McDonough School of Business pursing a Master of Science in Business Analytics.
+I'm currently attending the [Georgetown University McDonough School of Business pursing a Master of Science in Business Analytics](https://msb.georgetown.edu/msba/).

-Outside of work and service, I'm probably taking a MOOC, binging a Netflix show or Twitch channel, or deep in the rabbit hole of a random Wikipedia article.
+Outside of work and service, I'm probably taking a MOOC, binging a Netflix show / Twitch channel, or deep in the rabbit hole of a random Wikipedia article.
 I'm addicted to playing Words With Friends and more recently got into sports betting (so far so good).

 This site is a collection of tangents I deem worthy of posting on the internet.
-Feel free to [read my posts](https://jedraynes.com/posts/), [contact me](https://jedraynes.com/contact/), or stalk my [GitHub](https://github.com/jedraynes) or [LinkedIn](https://www.linkedin.com/in/jedraynes/).
+Feel free to [read my posts](https://jedraynes.com/posts/), [contact me](https://jedraynes.com/contact/), or stalk my [GitHub](https://github.com/jedraynes) and [LinkedIn](https://www.linkedin.com/in/jedraynes/) profiles.

 Below you can find a timeline of major events to see a brief history of my journey.